shmuel/vacationform/README.md

 cf push
 ```

-The `--sso` option will show you a URL to open.
+When using PEZ (a Pivotal internal product), you will need the `--sso` option for single sign on.
+It will show you a URL to open.
 Use a browser in which you have previously
 authenticated with Okta.

+Others, use `-a api.run.pivotal.io` instead, use your username and passwords with PWS.